 In your country, if someone is in a lot of debt, can they declare bankruptcy?
 What happens to the money they owe?

 Again, think about how you would answer these questions, and review the dialogue and the explanations if you need to.

 Ready to move on?
-Let’s talk about one more thing.
+Let’s talk about money in English with one more thing.

 4. Talking About Investment and Savings